GEM-benchmark/NL-Augmenter/transformations/back_translation_ner/README.md

 tags: `["B-PER", "O", "O", "O", "O", "B-ORG", "O", "O", "O"]`

+Note that the transformation expects the list of `tokens` and `tags` as input, so please run your (*domain-specific*) entity tagger beforehand.
+Also, for `tags` the transformation expects the standard [IOB format](https://en.wikipedia.org/wiki/Inside%E2%80%93outside%E2%80%93beginning_(tagging)).

 ## What tasks does it intend to benefit?
 This transformation would benefit sequence labelling tasks such as named entity recognition.